All posts tagged with "breeding"

 Here’s something I haven’t seen before in my, uh, six years of growing potatoes: green, tomato-like, walnut-sized potato fruit.
 Bob hadn’t seen ‘em either, in 40 plus years of farming.
 I hit the web for education.

-Each fruit contains 300-500 seeds that don’t come true: planting them doesn’t result in the same potatoes as the parent plant, there’s lots of genetic variation.
-Potato breeders plant out thousands of seeds, check out the results, then keep replanting the most desirable potatoes for many years or so to get new commercial varieties—apparently, this is the way new potatoes are bred.
+Each fruit contains 300-500 seeds that don’t come true: planting them doesn’t result in the same potatoes as the parent plant or each other, there’s lots of genetic variation, each seed will produce a genetically different plant!
+Potato breeders plant out thousands of seeds, check out the results, then keep replanting the most desirable potatoes for many years or generations to get new commercial varieties—this is the traditional way new potatoes are bred.

-Meanwhile, it apparently only takes only two seasons and one generation to breed genetically stable new potatoes, so for the small farm or home garden, as opposed to the big potato breeder, this seems like a viable way to go.
-Harvest seed one season—you can hand-pollinate to cross two varieties—plant out the next and select your favorites.
-Those tubers should be stable and ready to go, you just have to build up a quantity, which takes another season, unless you need hardly any at all!
+Meanwhile, it takes only two seasons and one generation to breed a new potato, so for the small farm or home garden, as opposed to the big potato breeder, this seems worth a try.
+At least as an experiment.
+Harvest seed one season—you can hand-pollinate to cross two varieties—plant out the next and select the best-looking plants.
+The tubers (potatoes) from each individual plant are ready to go: planting out the tubers will produce genetically identical plants.

 Since this is such a popular post, being dug up over and over via Google, I’ve started to update the article as I discover more.
 I’m not marking the changes.
 This is unusual.
 In general, I don’t edit old blog posts, and clearly mark the updates when I do!